themsaid/ibis/readme.md

 ### Setting the page headers

-You can set a page header for the pages.
-To add the header you need to set the `header` parameter in the `ibis.php` configuration file.
+In Ibis Next, you have the flexibility to set a customized header for your pages.
+To do this, navigate to the `ibis.php` configuration file and locate the `header` parameter.
-For example, in the `ibis.php` file, you can set:
+Within the `ibis.php` file, you can specify your desired header like this:

 ~~~php
      /**